ShannaBadhesha/trgn_assignment4/README.md

 ## Usage

-Is there a correlation between number of hospital beds and COVID mortality?
+To determie if there a correlation between number of hospital beds and COVID mortality.

 ## Description